masroorhasan/digitalocean-terraform-example/README.md

 # Terraform with DigitalOcean

 Simple project to document my learnings in using Terraform to build infra on DigitalOcean.
-This example infrastructure creates two Nginx servers that are load balanced by an HAProxy server.
+This example creates two Nginx servers that are load balanced by an HAProxy server.

 ## Setup
 Download/Install [Terraform](https://www.terraform.io/downloads.html), add to your path and create a DigitalOcean account.